ShadowTheHedgehogHacking/Widescreen-ShadowTH/README.md

 ### PC
 1. Visit https://shadowthehedgehoghacking.github.io/xdelta-wasm/ or any other xdelta3 patcher of your choice.
 2. Specify your original ISO as the `Source file`.
-3. Specify the `shadow-sidescreen.xdelta` file you downloaded as the `Patch file`.
+3. Specify the `shadow-widescreen.xdelta` file you downloaded as the `Patch file`.
 4. Click `Apply Patch`: It will then 'download' the patched file as `ISO NAME-patched.iso` (nothing is actually uploaded/downloaded, it is all done on-device).
-5. If you run into errors, likely the ISO is wrong hash for the xdelta you downloaded.
+5. If you run into errors, likely the ISO is the wrong hash.
 Double check your original game in `Dolphin Verify` tab.

 ### Gecko (Not required if you use the xdelta)
 ```